 Despite being detectable and removable by antivirus software, Miuref remains a problem and continues to spread.

-It’s unclear exactly how much financial damage has been caused by Miuref, as it is often used in conjunction with other botnets.
+It’s unclear exactly how much financial damage Miuref has caused, as it is often used in conjunction with other botnets.
 And, as it isn’t specifically a PPC campaign bot clicker, its financial impact will be in the multiple billions.

 Stantinko